li4520/FIT-Heatmap/README.md

 # FIT to Heatmap Overview
 Python code to parse FIT files and create heatmap
-* Use fitdecode to parse FIT files
+* Use fitdecode to parse FIT files and get all the coordinates
-* Create heatmap using Google Maps (config.ini)
+* Pass all coordinates into Google Maps to create heatmap
-* ...